 The lashes are another important detail.
 For a more lifelike effect, use short strokes to draw them individually.

 Finally, don’t forget to add reflections in the cornea.
 These small highlights can really make the eyes pop.

 If you struggle with drawing the mouth, nose, and eyes, try using this step-by-step tutorial to assist you.
 With practice, you will make great improvements.

 If you’re new to drawing eyes or have trouble drawing eyes, you should find this eye study helpful.
-It shows you the basic eye shape, the way light hits the eye and more.
+It shows you the basic eye shape, the way the light hits the eye, and more.

 Bonus Free Printable

 Study your favorite artists with this free Artist Study printable.
 Click the image to download.